firulais/snap-RPi/README.md

 ## What is this

-A set of blocks (currently one block in _Looks_) and code which enables us to use the GPIOs on a Raspberry Pi from Snap!.
+A set of blocks (currently only 2) and code which enables us to use the GPIOs on a Raspberry Pi from Snap!.

 ## Bits

-- The blocks (currently 'block', 1, one, uno, ein) in RPiGPIO.xml
+- The blocks (currently 2 'blocks') in RPiGPIO.xml.
+Blocks are located in Looks and Operators.

 - The server the blocks connect to: RPiGPIO.py